jamiehumphries/Elmah.SqlServer.EFInitializer/.nuget/readme.txt

 Automatically creates Elmah database on SQL Server using Entity Framework migrations.

 # Post-Install Actions
-1. Add a call to `ElmahContext.Initialize()` in start-up code (e.g. in Global.asax)
+1. Add a call to ElmahContext.Initialize() in start-up code (e.g. in Global.asax)

 **NOTE!**
-The intent of this package is _only_ to automate the creation of a backing SQL Server database for Elmah.
+The intent of this package is _only_ to automate the creation of a backing SQL Server database for Elmah and provide enough configuration to do the basic logging.
-You will also need to install something like the main Elmah (https://www.nuget.org/packages/elmah/) package or Elmah.MVC (https://www.nuget.org/packages/Elmah.MVC/) to be able to actually use error logging.
+Errors will be logged to the database, but you will also need to install something like the main Elmah (https://www.nuget.org/packages/elmah/) package or Elmah.MVC (https://www.nuget.org/packages/Elmah.MVC/) to view them within the site.

-Credit must go to the creators of the elmah.sqlserver (https://www.nuget.org/packages/elmah.sqlserver/1.2.0) package, the SQL from that project is what I used for the migrations.
+Credit must go to the creators of Elmah.SqlServer (https://www.nuget.org/packages/elmah.sqlserver/1.2.0), the SQL from that project is what I used for the migrations.